Raw Materials (Option)

 II.
 Laboratory coursework and reports.

-Final grade is the average of the two components.
+Final mark is the average of the two components.

-Minimum passing score: 10/20 in both assessment components.
+Minimum passing mark: 10/20 in both assessment components.

 - Biermann, C. (1996).
 Handbook of Pulping and Papermaking.
 S. Diego: Academic Press